NerkaKiss/barbora-mobile-automation/README.md

 - UI changes in the mobile app can require locator or flow updates.
 - Authenticated tests require a valid test account.
 - Cart and session tests depend on the behavior of a real account and real application state.
+- Promotional overlays may appear asynchronously and can affect normal user flows.
+- GitHub-hosted Android emulator provisioning can occasionally fail independently of the test suite.
+- Android emulator and UiAutomator2 stability can vary between CI runs.
-- The suite intentionally avoids destructive checkout/payment actions.
+- The suite intentionally avoids destructive checkout and payment actions.
 - Automatic test retries are not enabled by design.

 ---

 ## Future Improvements

-Potential improvements that would keep the suite responsible against a live app:
+Potential improvements that would keep the suite maintainable and responsible against a live application:

 - Publish selected Allure reports to GitHub Pages for portfolio review.
-- Add more explicit screen load markers where the app exposes stable accessibility identifiers.
+- Add more explicit screen load markers where the application exposes stable accessibility identifiers.
+- Run selected scenarios on a real-device cloud such as BrowserStack.
+- Profile CI runtime and reduce unnecessary waiting without weakening test isolation.
+- Add automated failure classification for test automation, application, backend, Android/Appium, and CI infrastructure issues.